 For the most part, you should only send people requests to connect on LinkedIn if you’ve interacted with them in some other way before—whether you worked together at previous jobs, met at a networking event last night, or sent an email back and forth.
 There are, of course, a few exceptions to this rule, such as if it’s someone in the industry you’re interested in that you’re seeking an informational interview with or it’s someone you’d really, really like to work with.
 If you are reaching out to a stranger, just make sure you...

 14. Send Personalized Messages to Anyone You Don’t Know

 Any time you add someone new on LinkedIn, it sends them the generic “I’d like to add you on LinkedIn” script.
 This isn’t ideal, but it’s okay for people who are familiar with you.
 But if you’re reaching out cold to someone you’d like to meet?
 You should personalize that invitation to give context as to why you’re reaching out.
-LinkedIn has, oddly, made this more difficult to do, but if you go to said person’s profile and click the little arrow by “send InMail,” you can choose to personalize the invitation (learn how to do this on the app here).
+LinkedIn has, oddly, made this more difficult to do, but if you go to said person’s profile and click the little arrow by “send InMail,” you can choose to personalize the invitation.
 To read more about how to do this—and what to say—check out Herman’s advice for reaching out to someone you admire on LinkedIn.